 The right charger also needs the right cable!

-Programmable Power Supply charging requires an e-marked cable for the phone and charger to talk to each other and negotiate the charging speed according to the phone's heat, power level, and charging protocols.
-And although some of the best USB-C cables are very quick to slap numbers like 100W charging or 10Gbps on the listing title, e-marked often isn't mentioned at all.
+Programmable Power Supply (PPS) charging requires special e-marked cables for the phone and charger to talk to each other, so that they can negotiate the best charging speed in according with factors such as power levels and charging protocols.
+And although some of the best USB-C cables are very quick to slap numbers like 100W charging or 10Gbps on their listing titles and images, e-marked often isn't mentioned at all.
 If your cable isn't e-marked, your new fast charger will be useless.
 So double-check that if your new charger didn't come with a cable, you buy the right one.